spinnaker/spinnaker/docs/adding-a-config-parameter.md

 `KubernetesAccount` class as shown [here](https://github.com/spinnaker/halyard/pull/498/files#diff-f14f7138f2eb7e043ee1ff1bd8bc7a0bR46).

+If the field requires a minimum Spinnaker version, annotate it with `ValidForSpinnakerVersion`, indicating the first Spinnaker version in which the field is supported as the `lowerBound`.
+Optionally, supply a message indicating why the field is unsupported in earlier versions as the `tooLowMessage`.

 ## 2. Update the config generation

 The structure of the halconfig should closely mirror that of whatever